AyrA/Gemini/docs/FORMS.md

 ## Preamble

-The preamble is used to inform users of non-conforming clients, that the server likes to use a feature they don't support.
+The preamble is used to inform users of incompatible clients, that the server likes to use a feature they don't support.
 In general, this can be any text that is not a valid section or setting.
+It should be valid gemini text since this is the default fallback type.

 Example preamble: